-ster - Year 2 To enable students to gain an envirolistical of the New Testers and in its bistorical and ensistence to Te RS4013 Theology of the Second Testament To enable students to gain an appreciation of the New Testament in its historical and social context.
-To introduce students to the main themes of the Second Testament books and to develop methodological skills.
+RS4013 Theology of the To enable students to gain an appreciation of the New Testament in its historical and social context.
+To Second Testament introduce students to the main themes of the Second Testament books and to develop methodological skills.
 The historical, geographical, and social background of the New Testament books.
 The origins, formation and transmission of the Second Testament.
 New Testament writings as rooted in the Old Testament and the Jewish tradition.
 The canon of the New Testament.
 The form and content of the First Testament books: the Synoptic Gospels, the Acts of the Apostles, the Johannine Literature, and the Pauline Letters.
 Biblical methodology and exegesis of key New Testament texts for their theological significance.
-Upon successful completion of this module, the student should be able to: Describe the historical and social context of the New Testament texts; Identify different literary genres in the New Testament and apply appropriate reading strategies to each; Explain New Testament themes and images in light of their Old Testament background; Discuss, compare and contrast the way key themes are dealt with in different parts of the New RS4033 Fundamental Moral Theology and Christian Ethics Testament.To introduce students to the foundations of Christian ethics, and to engage students in a critical reflection on the nature of moral theology.
+Upon successful completion of this module, the student should be able to: Describe the historical and social context of the New Testament; Outline the origins, formation and transmission of the New Testament texts; Identify different literary genres in the New Testament and apply appropriate reading strategies to each; Explain New Testament themes and images in light of their Old Testament background; Discuss, compare and contrast the way key themes are dealt with in different parts of the New Testament.
+RS4033 Fundamental Moral Theology and Christian Ethics To introduce students to the foundations of Christian ethics, and to engage students in a critical reflection on the nature of moral theology.
 The nature of morality.
 The relationship between religion and ethics.
 The history and development of moral theology as a discipline.
 The sources and methods of moral theology, and its contemporary context.
 The role of the Bible in Christian ethics.
 The debate about whether or not there is a specific Christian morality.
 Human freedom, knowledge, moral responsibility, and the relationship between them.
 The concept of conscience.
 The natural law in tradition and today.
 The notion of sin in Scripture, tradition, and modern theological reflection.
 Upon successful completion of this module, students should be able to: 1.
 Describe the historical development of moral theology as a discipline, as well as its methods and sources; 2.
 Explain key concepts in fundamental moral theology; 3.
 Differentiate between, assess and appraise scholarly positions in moral theology; 4.
 Construct, develop and sustain a moral theological argument.